JHU-PL-Lab/www-pl/ocaml/lecture.md

 #### Mutually recursive functions

 * Mutually recursive functions are not common but they require special syntax
-* Warm up: write a (useless) copy function on lists
+* Warm up: write a copy function on lists
+  - List copy is in fact **useless** in OCaml because lists are immutable - compiler can *share* two versions without any issues
+  - This property is *referential transparency*

 ```ocaml
 let rec copy l =